|

 have forced them upon indirect courses, and made them put forth their hands

+to iniquity.
 (4) When parents act partially

 towards their children, showing more kindness to one than to another.